richorama/azsync/readme.md

 Note that in all cases where the `REMOTE_NAME` argument is used, the storage connection string can be used instead.

+## How it Works

+Azsync calculates the MD5 hash for each file it finds in the current working directory, working recursively through all folders.
+It then queries the given Azure Blob Storage Container to retrieve the names of all blobs, and their MD5 hashes.

+It then compares hashes, to determine which files have changed, so it can upload/download only the difference.

 ## TODO